Connecticut towns are declaring racism a public health crisis. Advocates want the state to follow

 Reiss said Lamont will work with lawmakers on health equity proposals, but more time may be needed to develop them.

 “As the governor stated last week, there is more to do to address broader issues concerning racial and economic inequality and those complex and difficult issues need to be addressed in a thoughtful and deliberate manner,” Reiss said.
 “He looks forward to working with legislators and other stakeholders on those issues during the next regular session.”

 The COVID-19 pandemic has brought Connecticut’s racial inequities into sharp focus.

 Black residents here are 2 ½ times more likely to die from a coronavirus infection than whites.
 The death rate for Hispanics is 67% higher than for white residents.

-People of color here are also more likely to work in high-risk, “essential” jobs, such as those in nursing homes, grocery stores and retail, and to live in densely populated communities and have higher rates of pre-existing conditions like diabetes and asthma that are caused or worsened by systemic racism.
+People of color here are also more likely to work in high-risk, “essential” jobs, such as those in nursing homes, grocery stores and retail, to live in densely populated communities, and to have higher rates of pre-existing conditions like diabetes and asthma that are caused or worsened by systemic racism.

 During the pandemic, residents in low income, predominantly minority neighborhoods have faced larger barriers to testing and other services.
 Until May, two-thirds of the state’s testing sites required a doctor’s note, and many people living in these communities have no insurance or primary care doctor to refer them.

 “Declaring racism a public health issue, to me, demands and warrants that there has to be some policy changes,” the Rev. Robyn Anderson, director of the advocacy group Ministerial Health Fellowship, said.
 “It impedes people’s health, mentally and physically.”